Deeplocal/mocktailsmixer/software/rpi/README.md

 1. Start and Stop Recording on external button press

-1. Separate out each word from the transcription result.

-1. Once 'keyword' is found in 'transcript', check if it is one of the 3 flavors
+1. Separate one 'keyword' from 'transcript', and check if it is one of the 3 flavors

 1. If one of the words in the transcript is a flavor name, send a message over serial to the Arduino mini to make one of the three drinks.
     - [serialport]('https://serialport.io/docs/guide-installation#raspberry-pi-linux')